A guide to the perfect laundry

 Benefits of drying outside:

-- If you're trying to reduce your energy use or costs, drying your clothes outside rather than in the dryer is a great way to do so
+- If you're trying to reduce your energy costs, drying your clothes outside rather than in the dryer is a great way to do so

-- Sunlight is a natural sanitising and bleaching agent, and line drying keeps your clothes in better condition than drying them in a machine
+- Sunlight is a natural sanitiser, and line drying keeps your clothes in better condition than drying them in a machine

 - Clothes dried outside smell fresh and wonderful!